 There are ways you can manage your illness, and it begins with knowing what your triggers are.
 The most common are time changes, being around people for extended periods of time, and loss of sleep.

 You will probably have to deal with at least one, if not all, on your trip.

-According to author Julie A. Fast of “Take Charge of Bipolar Disorder and Loving Someone with Bipolar Disorder” there are proactive steps you can take to minimize and even prevent the appearance of your symptoms.
+According to author Julie A. Fast of “Take Charge of Bipolar Disorder and Loving Someone with Bipolar Disorder” there are proactive steps you can take to minimize and even prevent the re-occurrence of your symptoms.

 5 Tips to Manage Symptoms on Vacation